imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_SECRET`: the authorization token.
 If specified, the HTTP request should contain the `Authorization: Bearer %secret%` header.

 imgproxy does not send CORS headers by default.
-CORS will need to be allowed by uisng the following variable:
+CORS will need to be allowed by using the following variable:

 * `IMGPROXY_ALLOW_ORIGIN`: when specified, enables CORS headers with the provided origin.
 CORS headers are disabled by default.